mkchoi212/mkchoi212.github.io/_posts/2017-12-23-learn-from-microsoft.md

 ## Lesson #1.
 Optimize the most common operations

-Before you quote Don Knuth, here is a story of how Microsoft Word became the most popular word processing document in the world.
+Before you quote Don Knuth, here is a story of how Microsoft Word became the most popular word processor in the world.